SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 11 March, 2024 at 23:34:01
+# Last Refreshed - 12 March, 2024 at 23:34:22
 The Latest Activity was a VirtualRide -

-<b>Zwift - Pacer Group Ride: Tempus Fugit in Watopia with Maria</b>
+<b>Zwift - Pacer Group Ride: Wandering Flats in Makuri Islands with Miguel</b>

-which happened on 11 March, 2024 at 11:38:38
+which happened on 12 March, 2024 at 11:24:00

-Which is 0 years, 0 months, 0 days, 11 hours and 55 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 12 hours and 10 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/10935890735
+You can see it here https://www.strava.com/activities/10942618325

 ## Number of Rides
 How many rides have I done each year?